gvajda/radio-paradise-song-notification/README.md

 ### Radio Paradise stream tracking

 - **Track official Radio Paradise players**
-  - Display updates of songs played in the browser or official mobile apps, including the "My Favorites" channel
+  - Display updates of songs played in the browser or official mobile apps (not including the cached playback)
-  - The app will notice if you skip a song or you switch to a different channel
+  - The app will notice if you skip a song or switch channel
   - Only available if the user is logged in
+  *Note*: Your password is not saved or logged - [learn more](#rest-api-request-authentication)
+  *Note*: The official player tracking may be a little bit laggy because it requires polling the RP API and I tried to avoid spamming it.
 - **Support for all channels**
+  - Including the Favorites and 2050 channels
   - The channels list is updated on startup (channels added/removed in the future will display properly)
   - The 2050 channel is a bit tricky, the app will display updates when a song is played, but not during the conversation
 - **Audio player integration**
-  - Track stream played in Foobar2000 or MusicBee audio players - [see below](#audio-player-integration)
+  - Track the RP stream played in Foobar2000 or MusicBee audio players  - [see below](#audio-player-integration)

 <p align="center"><img src=".screenshots/ChannelTracking.gif" alt="notification-simple"/></p>

 ### Song rating

 - **Support for rating songs**
   - Only available if the user is logged in
-  *Note*: The RP_Notify app does NOT save or log your password.
-The app retains only the identical cookie that is stored by your browser upon logging into the official site.
-You have the option to erase all stored information through the menu in the system tray (App Settings/Delete app data)
+  *Note*: Your password is not saved or logged - [learn more](#rest-api-request-authentication)
 - **Prompt for song rating**
   - Display a toast notification with the song rating input field 20 seconds before the song ends or if the channel is changed
   - Optional - *Tip*: very useful to grow the song pool of the "My Favorites" channel